 - 5.5.1 All receivables are categorised into one of three risk categories.
 These categories are:

 - 5.5.1.1 High risk category;

 - 5.5.1.2 Medium risk category; and

 - 5.5.1.3 Low risk category.

-- 5.5.2 The allocation of receivables into the different risk categories are reviewed annually.
+- 5.5.2 The allocation of receivables into the different risk categories are reviewed at every point of impairment determination per the management standard operating procedures.

-5.6 Consumer receivables
+5.5.3 Consumer Receivables

-- 5.6.1 The following receivables are specifically identified as being high risk due to their nature: - 5.6.1.1 Accounts with balances of 60 days and more; - 5.6.2 The following receivables are specifically identified as being low risk receivables due to their nature and past payment history: - 5.6.2.1 Accounts with only a current balance due - 5.6.3 The following receivables are specifically identified as being medium risk receivables due to their nature and past payment history: - 5.6.3.1 Accounts with balances of 30 days only - 5.6.4 Summary of risk groups for consumer receivables
+- 5.5.3.1 The following consumer receivables are specifically identified as being high risk due to their nature: - Accounts with balances of 90 days and more. - 5.5.3.2 The following receivables are specifically identified as being low risk receivables due to their nature and past payment history: - Accounts with current and 30 days outstanding balance. - 5.5.3.3 The following receivables are specifically identified as being medium risk receivables due to their nature and past payment history: - Accounts with balances of 31 to 90 days only. - 5.5.4 Receivables from Exchange Transactions and Receivables from Non-Exchange Transactions - 5.5.4.1 The categorisation of receivables from exchange and non-exchange transactions inline with three risk categories will be similar to consumer receivables, as defined above in 5.5.3.